the early 1960’s, people were moving to a new area of California where

 in the parish school.
 A 3-year capital campaign in conjunction with the

 Pastoral Services Appeal led to securing sufficient funds for expansion

 and improvement of the facilities.
 The $2.1 million facility

-improvements included the parking lot and school playground/field.
+improvements included the redesign of the parking lot and school playground/field.
 A new

 school building housing two kindergartens, a multimedia center, a fine